SixLabors/ImageSharp.Textures/README.md

 ## License

-- ImageSharp.Textures is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)
+- ImageSharp.Textures is licensed under the [Six Labors Split License, Version 1.0](https://github.com/SixLabors/ImageSharp.Textures/blob/main/LICENSE)

 ## Code of Conduct
 This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org/) to clarify expected behavior in our community.